oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/04-execute-predictor/execute-predictor.md

 ## Introduction

-This workshop uses OCI Data Flow to predict in realtime the Remaining Useful Life (RUL) of an equipment using Apache Spark streaming application with the resources provisioned in Lab 1, Lab 2, Lab 3.
+This workshop uses OCI Data Flow to predict in real time the Remaining Useful Life (RUL) of equipment using Apache Spark streaming application with the resources provisioned in Lab 1, Lab 2, and Lab 3.

 Estimated time: 15 minutes

 ### Objectives

-* Run realtime Machine Learning prediction in OCI Data Flow
+* Run the real time machine Learning predictor application in OCI Data Flow

 ### Prerequisites